MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 ## Write a Q# operation

-As mentioned in our [What is Quantum Computing?](xref:microsoft.quantum.overview.what) a qubit is a unit of quantum information that can be in superposition.
+As mentioned in our [What is Quantum Computing?](xref:microsoft.quantum.overview.what) article, a qubit is a unit of quantum information that can be in superposition.
 When measured, a qubit can only be either 0 or 1, however during execution, the state of the qubit represents the probability of reading either a 0 or a 1 during measurement.
+This probabilistic state is known as superposition.
 We can use this probability to generate random numbers.

 ### Q# operation code